Syntactic complexity of bifix-free languages: Upper bound on the syntactic complexity of bifix-free languages

+Notice that $c \le k$, because otherwise, when $qt^{k+1}=q_i$ for some $q$, the state $qt$ would be colliding with $p$ and the pair $\{qt,p\}$ would be focused by $t^{k+1}$ to $n-2$ (see also the observation at the beginning of Supercase~3).
+Define

-that is, $x$ is the smallest state among the furthest states from some $q_i$.
+that is, $x$ is the smallest state w.r.t. the ordering of the states among the furthest states from some $q_i$.
 Let $q_m$ be that state $q_i$, which is the first state $q_i$ in the path from $x$.
 Notice that if all $q_i$ have in-degree 0, then $c = 0$ and $x = q_m = q_1$.

 Let $s$ be the transformation illustrated in Fig.~\ref{fig:subcase3.5.3} and defined by